The mention-density model: how AI search actually cites mid-market e-commerce brands

 Schema is a retrieval-time feature, not a training-time feature.
 Brands already in the training corpus (Allbirds, Bombas, Rapha) get cited regardless of schema.
 Brands not in the training corpus (Skullcandy, Cuts Clothing) are not rescued by schema - schema can only help if a web-searching model finds and parses your page during the live query.

 Treating schema as a citation lever assumes schema can rewrite the training corpus.
-It cannot.
-Schema's actual role is narrower and more retrieval-specific than most GEO scorecards - Visibility Vitals included - acknowledge.
+It can't.
+Its actual role is narrower and more retrieval-specific than most GEO scorecards - Visibility Vitals included - admit.
+We're saying that about our own product on purpose.

 The contrarian cases